Tourist Schengen Visa: A Complete Guide on How to Apply Plus Tips!

 A tourist visa serves as an authorization to citizens of other countries for entering a respective country for the sole purpose of traveling within the designated area of the country either on a pleasure trip or while on a visit to their relatives in that country.
 Anyone holding a tourist visa is exempted from holding citizenship to visit that country or their relatives in that country.

-Certain limitations are, however, applicable in case of issue of a tourist visa though the process of obtaining one is far simpler compared to that of a business visa.
+Certain limitations are, however, applicable in case of issue of a tourist visa through the process of obtaining one is far simpler compared to that of a business visa.
 A tourist visa allows an individual to reside in a country for a maximum period of 3 months or 90 days unless stated differently in the visa.
 The visa holder does not have the right to seek employment in the country for the period unless mentioned otherwise in the visa.

 First thing’s first, do you need a visa to enter Schengen territories?